 “His job is to keep the fire alive.
 He will sit here all day long, feeding it wood and meditating,” whispered Victor, who clearly read the temple brochure.
 The young monk glanced sideways at us and we immediately got quiet and started backing away.
 He sighed and stared back into the fire, seemingly not too happy to be left alone again.

-We spent the late evening strolling through the dark cemetery in the woods, and 6am next morning were fighting sleep in a cold large room where morning prayer chats were taking place.
-We were all sitting on the floor, bleary eyed tourists mixed with monks, listening to the rhythmic chants punctuated by ringing of small metal gongs.
+We spent the late evening strolling through the dark cemetery in the woods, and at 6 am the next morning were fighting sleep in a cold large room where morning prayer chats were taking place.
+We were all sitting on the floor, bleary-eyed tourists mixed with monks, listening to the rhythmic chants punctuated by the ringing of small metal gongs.
 I tried to meditate, but my mind wondered.
 Is it really possible to achieve any practical wisdom from a life of solitude, separation, and looking inward?
-Most valuable lessons I’ve learned about myself and life in general came as a result of interacting with the world, not from shutting it out.
+The most valuable lessons I’ve learned about myself and life, in general, came as a result of interacting with the world, not from shutting it out.
 Is it possible to apply principles learned in a temple to everyday life?
 Buddhism teaches that one must forsake earthly attachments to people and things.
 That’s easy enough to do inside the temple, where all your physical needs are already taken care of and no one of the opposite sex is to be found.
-Can this really be done in Western society, where each person is valued on their contributions, their successes, their accumulation of people and things?
+Can this really be done in Western society, where each person is valued for their contributions, their successes, their accumulation of people and things?

 In the end, the only piece of Buddhist wisdom I received on the mountain is this sign mounted in our room.
 It either teaches us to accept the inevitable or is simply mistranslated.

 I, for one, came down from that mountain just as unenlightened as I went up, except for the newfound knowledge that vegetarian food can be delicious.
 Coming up – I fall in love with Japanese food and into despair with Japanese desserts.